Originally published on Information-Management.com

 A key example of this comes from a regulatory perspective.
 A key regulatory metric for reporting is probability of default – in which models are built out to calculate the probability of default for different classifications of customers (whether based on geographic location, credit limit, etc.).

-With a wide range of factors used in the model, data lakes can provide access to more data more quickly, greatly increasing the accuracy of the models.
+With a wide range of factors used in the model, data lake analytics can provide access to more data more quickly, greatly increasing the accuracy of the models.
 This in turn allows organizations to better serve their clients and provides them the insight to possible risks early on so that they can be mitigated.

 Data warehouses are structured data sets that include both current and historical data.
 They are structured in a manner to meet reporting or analytical requirements.
 Creating a “single source of truth” for multiple reporting and analytical requirements reduces risk of inconsistent and inaccurate reporting across the enterprise.